robuhsaur/sports-picks/journals/armen.md

 ## October 4, 2022
-We worked on created the database and pgAdmin.
+We worked on creating the database and pgAdmin.

 ## October 3, 2022